sitaber/pyDM404/README.md

 Once you have met all dependacies, download/clone the repo and run `main.py` to start the application

+# Change Log
+## Version 1.2
+### Controls
+- <kbd>SPACEBAR</kbd>: can now be used to toggle play
+- <kbd>Q</kbd>, <kbd>W</kbd>, <kbd>E</kbd>, and <kbd>R</kbd>: can now be used to select LCD menu buttons
+- Pressing <kbd>ESC</kbd> no longer closes the application when on the main screen

+### GUI
+- Made GUI colors more consistent.
+    - **LOAD/SAVE** menus: Made the selection boxes white when not seleceted and red when selected
+    - **ASSN SND** menu: Made the selection boxes white when not seleceted and red when selected.
+Selectable sounds now have a green select box
+    - **MAIN SCREEN**: **REC** button is no longer red

+### BEHAVIOR
+- Sequencer now stops playback when entering the **LOAD/SAVE** or **ASSN SND** menus
+- **Changing sequence:** In version 1.0, changing the sequence was always immediate.
+In version 1.2, if the sequencer is stopped, changing the sequence is instant, but if the sequencer is _playing_, the next sequence will be "queued", indicated by a * next to the sequence number.
+Once the current sequence reaches its end, the queued sequence will take effect.
+Stopping playback before changing to a queued sequence will cause to the current sequence to remain active

+### CODE
+- Added checks to "cleanup" the clock process more effectively
+- Flattened large sections of the code to improve readability
+- Moved related actions into Sequencer class as methods

 # TODO
 List of some ideas for continuing the project